-&lt;sup>36 The arguments of Admati and Hellwig (2019), as well as Admati et al. (2018) on the inefficiency of high leverage even from the private perspective of the bank and its investors apply here as well.
+39 The arguments of Admati and Hellwig (2019), as well as Admati et al. (2018) on the inefficiency of high leverage even from the private perspective of the bank and its investors apply here as well.

-&lt;sup>37 Some (e.g., Gorton, 2010) have suggested that the use of short-term borrowing, for example through so-called repos, is a modern-day form of deposits.
-(See also Cyrus Sanati, referenced in footnote 9.)
+40 Some (e.g., Gorton, 2010) have suggested that the use of short-term borrowing, for example through so-called repos, is a modern-day form of deposits.
+(See also Cyrus Sanati, referenced in footnote 10.)
 Repos share with deposits the very short-term nature of the lenders' claims.
 Unlike deposits, however, repo borrowing is not accompanied by provision of payment services.
 The repo lender, e.g., a money market mutual fund, might provide payment services to its own investors, but those services have nothing to do with the bank that acts as repo borrower.
 Repo borrowing takes place in wholesale markets with financial institutions acting as lenders.
-In these markets, as discussed in the economists therefore refer to people's total holdings of cash and of deposits in the economy as the amount of "money" in the economy.
+In these markets, as discussed in the context of Claim 4, the insights about the economics of funding that apply to all firms are fully relevant.
+The so-called shadow banking system, with money market mutual funds offering money-like claims and investing the funds they get in short-term claims on banks as well as other institutions, poses problems for monetary policy as well as prudential regulation and supervision.
+On the former, see Pozsar (2014), on the latter Gorton and Metrick (2010).